rabobank/shadow-tool-spring-boot-starter/README.md

 ## Example Configuration

-Example `application.yml` configuration for a shadow flow with all possible values.:
+Example `application.yml` configuration for a shadow flow with all possible values combined.
+Make sure to only configure one of `cipher`, `public-key`, or `noop`.

 ```yaml
 shadowflow: